This post contains affiliate links and we make a small commission for purchases made using these links.

 Step-By-Step Instructions

-- Preheat your oven to 350 degrees Fahrenheit and line three baking sheets with parchment paper.
+- Preheat your oven to 350°F and line 3 baking sheets with parchment paper.

-- Then, whisk together the dry ingredients – flour, baking soda, cinnamon, and sea salt – in a medium-sized bowl and set it aside for now.
+- In a medium-sized bowl, whisk together the flour, baking soda, cinnamon, and sea salt and set it aside.

-- In a larger bowl, cream the butter with both sugars using an electric mixer until smooth, usually about 2 minutes.
+- In a larger bowl, cream the butter, brown sugar, and sugar together with an electric mixer on medium speed for 1-2 minutes.

-- Next, mix in the egg and vanilla extract and blend for a minute or so, just until combined.
+- Add the egg and vanilla extract and continue mixing for a minute or so, just until combined.

-- Then, gradually add the dry ingredients into the wet ingredients, mixing until just combined (it’s totally okay if some flour is still visible).
+- Gradually add the dry ingredients into the wet ingredients, mixing until just combined (it’s totally okay if some flour is still visible because we’re going to mix them again when we add the butterscotch chips and the oats).

-- Using a 2 tablespoon cookie scoop, scoop dough balls on the prepared baking sheets, spaced a few inches apart.
+- Using a 2 tablespoon cookie scoop, scoop dough balls on the prepared baking sheets, spaced a few inches apart to allow for some spreading.

-- Bake cookies for 10 minutes, rotating the pan halfway through.
-The centers should still be soft and the cookies will be slightly puffed up (they’ll fall as they cool).
+- Bake the cookies for 10 minutes, rotating the pan halfway through.
+The centers should still be soft and the cookies will be slightly puffed up (they’ll settle as they cool).

 - Let the cookies cool on the baking sheet for a few minutes before transferring them to a wire rack to cool completely.